RemotePartTimeContractProgrammer/windows_which/README.md

 simple implementations of the which command for windows

 parameters:
-- -p shows directories during search
+- -p shows directories during search (only some implementations)

 languages currently implemented:
 - c#
 - python
 - nodejs
 - php
+- perl